ManuelEAN/RFM-Analysis-of-Car-Dealership/README.md

 ## Interactive Dashboard

-Hosted on GitHub Pages, this dashboard offers an immersive, interactive experience.
 Access it [here](https://manuelean.github.io/RFM-Analysis-of-Car-Dealership/) to engage with the data firsthand.

 ## About